EDCD/EDDI/VoiceAttack.md

   * {INT:Federation rating}: the federation rating of the commander, with 0 being None and 14 being Admiral
   * {TXT:Federation rank}: the federation rating of the commander, from None to Admiral
   * {DEC:Credits}: the number of credits owned by the commander
-  * {TXT:Credits}: the number of credits owned by the commander as would be spoken (e.g. "just over 2 million")
+  * {TXT:Credits (spoken)}: the number of credits owned by the commander as would be spoken (e.g. "just over 2 million")
   * {DEC:Debt}: the number of credits owed by the commander
   * {TXT:Debt}: the number of credits owed by the commander as would be spoken (e.g. "a little under 100 thousand")
   * {DEC:Insurance}: the percentage insurance excess for the commander (usually 5, 3.75 or 2.5)